 In terms of being able to compare prices, reviews and availability you can’t normally beat Amazon.
-They may not always be the cheapest option however I have found that once you factor in the delivery cost of independent suppliers it usually isn’t any more expensive.
+They may not always be the cheapest option however I have found that once you factor in the delivery cost of independent suppliers it isn’t any more expensive.
 The advantage of using Amazon is that you can compare products and suppliers.
 You can also do most of your bulk buying in one session, all from the comfort of your own home.
-If you choose to get it delivered to an Amazon locker or collection point you don’t even have to be at home when they deliver and can pick up your purchase at a time that suits you.
-There will often be deals that you wouldn’t get elsewhere and you may also benefit from product recommendations.
+If you get it delivered to an Amazon locker you don’t even have to do be at home when they deliver and can choose to pick up your delivery at a time that suits you.
+There will often be deals that you wouldn’t get elsewhere, and you may also benefit from product recommendations.
 It is worth noting here that I am not tied to Amazon or paid to endorse them, I am only speaking of my own personal experience.

 In addition to the suppliers listed here I would also recommend Earthfare, a wholefood shop based in Glastonbury.
 They have an extensive product range and are very competitively priced.
 They are online however their online product range is more limited.

 In an ideal world we would cook and prepare all our food from scratch without having to rely on any processed ingredients.
 However, living with chronic fatigue can make this difficult.
 If there are products available that make our lives easier, this is worth considering.